Johnny Gargano

 Gargano started his professional wrestling career in 2005, working for the Cleveland All–Pro Wrestling (CAPW) promotion.
 Over the following years, Gargano worked for some of the top promotions on the American independent circuit, including Chikara, Dragon Gate USA (DGUSA), Evolve and Pro Wrestling Guerrilla (PWG).
 Titles Gargano held include the Chikara Campeonatos de Parejas, the Evolve Tag Team Championship and DGUSA's Open the Freedom Gate Championship, which he held twice with his first reign lasting a record 873 days.
 During his independent days, Gargano also made appearances for national promotions Ring of Honor (ROH) and Total Nonstop Action Wrestling (TNA).

 After making sporadic appearances for WWE early in his career, Gargano took part in the company's tryout camp in June 2015.
 Afterwards, he began appearing regularly for NXT, eventually signing a contract in April 2016.
 He formed a tag team, #DIY, with Tommaso Ciampa, and held the NXT Tag Team Championship once.
 Following their split up and heated rivalry, Gargano captured the NXT North American Championship in January 2019 and won the NXT Championship in April the same year.
 With the win, Gargano became the first ever NXT Triple Crown Champion.
 In 2020, Gargano won the NXT North American Championship for a second, and later, a third time, becoming the first competitor to do so each time.

-He departed WWE after his contract expired in December 2021, but returned in August 2022.
+He departed WWE after his contract expired in December 2021, but returned in August 2022 as a permanent member of the main roster.
+He would then reunite with Tommaso Ciampa as #DIY the following year with the pair going on to win the WWE Tag Team Championship in July and December 2024.

 Early life

-Johnny Gargano was born and raised in the Cleveland suburb of Lakewood, Ohio to Adrianne (née Klasinski) and Francis Gargano.
-His mother is of Polish descent and his father, a restaurateur is of Italian descent.
-He entered a professional wrestling ring for the first time at age eight, when Cleveland All–Pro Wrestling (CAPW) owner J.T.
+John Anthony Nicholas "Johnny" Gargano was born and raised in the Cleveland, Ohio suburb of Lakewood, to Adrienne (née Klasinski) and restaurateur Francis Gargano.
+He is of Polish descent through his mother and Italian descent through his father.
+Gargano entered a professional wrestling ring for the first time at age eight, when Cleveland All–Pro Wrestling (CAPW) owner J.T.
 Lightning, who ran shows behind Gargano's father's catering business, allowed him to roll around in the ring.
-While studying in St. Edward High School, Gargano decided to enter CAPW's professional wrestling school in order to become a professional wrestler.
+While still a student at St. Edward High School, he decided to enter CAPW's professional wrestling school in order to become a professional wrestler.
 At age 16, Gargano began training at the Cleveland All Pro Training Center under J.T.
 Lightning and Josh Prohibition.